jabezborja/jabsga/README.md

 Example here: https://jabsga.herokuapp.com/zGGGAuV

-Created with Python Django Web Framework, the design is not yet good you can help me with the design and make it better time by time 😊
+Created with Python Django Web Framework, the design is not yet good, you can help me with the design and make it better time by time 😊 Feel free to open a pull request!

 As of now, the URL of Jabsga which is `jabs.ga/` is not yet available because Heroku disabling it without a card, but soon it will be short as it should be.